Cold Hard Bitch

-"Cold Hard Bitch" is the fourth single (second in the United States) by Australian rock group Jet from their 2003 debut album, Get Born.
+"Cold Hard Bitch" is a song by Australian rock band Jet, released as the fourth single (second in the United States) from their 2003 debut album, Get Born.
 The song was written by band members Chris Cester, Nic Cester, and Cameron Muncey.
 Heavily inspired by prior heavy bands such as AC/DC, the song is one of the heaviest in the group's catalog, being a tough hard rock tune with a simplistic chord structure.

 The song was released in the United States on 9 February 2004 and in Australia on 26 July 2004.
 In addition to peaking at number 33 in Australia, it topped the US Billboard Mainstream Rock and Modern Rock Tracks charts and reached number 55 on the Billboard Hot 100.
 In Canada, the song reached number two on the Radio & Records Rock Top 30, while in Europe, it charted in the United Kingdom, peaking at number 34 in September 2004.